INVASIVE AQUATIC PLANTS GUIDE

 Eurasian water milfoil is an invasive aquatic plant that has recently been spotted in the northern end of Cobbossee Lake.
 Due to its particularly aggressive nature, it is imperative that this outbreak be taken care of immediately.
 Much like variable leaf milfoil, eurasian water milfoil is highly difficult to eradicate once established.

-European frogbit is an aggressive invasive aquatic plant that has recently been spotted on the north end of Cobbossee Lake.
-European frogbit is a free-floating plant that has heart-shaped leaves.
-During the summer months, it produces a white flower with three petals and a yellow center.
-Like variable leaf milfoil, European frogbit forms thick mats as it grows, obstructing native plants from receiving sunlight.
-When it eventually dies and decomposes, the frogbit deprives nearby water of oxygen that fish need to survive.
+European frogbit is an aggressive invasive plant that was recently found on the north end of Lake Cobbossee.
+During summer months, European frogbit produces a white flower with three petals and a yellow center.
+It obstructs native plants from receiving sunlight, and deprives nearby water of oxygen that fish need to survive.